marchaesen/vcxsrv/mesalib/docs/releasing.rst

 ----------------

 -  Available approximately every three months.
+-  Feature releases are branched on or around the second Wednesday of January, April, July, and October.
 -  Initial time plan available 2-4 weeks before the planned branchpoint (rc1) on the mesa-announce@ mailing list.
 -  Typically, the final release will happen after 4 candidates.